AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md

 ## Stream Designer Cards {#stream-designer-cards}

-The stream designer contains multiple cards you can add to shape the chat conversation.
+The Stream Designer contains multiple cards you can add to shape the chat conversation.

 <table>
  <tr>